sinhasagar507/distributed-banking-system/README.md

 Creating shards follows a similar approach to that of creating config servers.

-Our goal here is to create 3 shard replicaSets.
-And in each replicaSet, we will have 3 shards.
+The goal here is to create 3 shard replicaSets.
+And in each replicaSet, there will be 3 shards.
 One of the 3 shards will be in each replicaSet will be PRIMARY and the other two will be SECONDARY.
 Data will be replicated across all the shards within a replicaSet.

-When inserting data, our router will decide in shard to insert the data.
-We can specify a field of our data to router.
+When inserting data, the router will decide in shard to insert the data.
+A field of data to router can be specified.
 Then router hashes the value in this field and inserts data in appropriate shard.

 ### Shard Replica Set 1
 ```